M.O.R.E. Project

 Amateur Radio involves all of the aspects of Science, Technology, Engineering and Mathematics (STEM) and can lead to degrees and occupations in these fields.
 While Hams enjoy this lifelong hobby world-wide, they are also a critical part of local, national and international emergency readiness, as their communications are possible even during severe infrastructure failures due to catastrophic circumstances.

 Our training course is provided in 6 sessions, typically one 2.5-hour session per week, and may be scheduled to occur virtually and/or in person.
 Students must have access to the Internet in order to view and download study materials, and to participate in Zoom sessions using video and audio.
-The MORE Project covers the costs of training, testing, licensing and some equipment for students.
-Successful licensees who have completed a MORE Project Approved Course will receive a handheld 2-way radio, plus coaching in how to Get On The Air.
+Our students are also expected to study, using the materials that we provide, at least 1/2 hour per day, during all 6 weeks of the MORE Course.
+Our grant covers the costs of training, testing and licensing students who have applied and been accepted into the MORE Project.
+Students who attend and complete a MORE Project Approved Course, pass the Amateur Radio Technician exam, and receive their callsign and license from the FCC, will receive a handheld 2-way radio from the MORE Project, plus additional coaching in how to Get On The Air.

 Resource materials can be found at the MORE Project Resource Page.